Henry George: Bankruptcy protection and an abolition of debtors' prisons

 George noted that most debt, though bearing the appearance of genuine capital interest, was not issued for the purpose of creating true capital, but instead as an obligation against rental flows from existing economic privilege.
 George therefore reasoned that the state should not provide aid to creditors in the form of sheriffs, constables, courts, and prisons to enforce collection on these illegitimate obligations.
 George did not provide any data to support this view, but in today's developed economies, much of the supply of credit is created to purchase claims on future land rents, rather than to finance the creation of true capital.
 Michael Hudson and Adair Turner estimate that about 80 percent of credit finances real estate purchases, mostly land.

 George acknowledged that this policy would limit the banking system but believed that would actually be an economic boon, since the financial sector, in its existing form, was mostly augmenting rent extraction, as opposed to productive investment.
 "The curse of credit," George wrote, was "... that it expands when there is a tendency to speculation, and sharply contracts just when most needed to assure confidence and prevent industrial waste."
 George even said that a debt jubilee could remove the accumulation of burdensome obligations without reducing aggregate wealth.

 Women's suffrage

 George was an important and vocal advocate of women's political rights.
-He argued for extending suffrage to women and even suggested filling one house of Congress entirely with women: "If we must have two houses of Congress, then by all means let us fill one with women and the other with men."
+He argued for extending suffrage to women.
+George wrote, "The cause of woman suffrage is steadily, though slowly and quietly making progress in public opinion.
+In a large and ever widening circle the women who want to vote are no longer deemed masculine nor the men who would have them vote, effeminate.
+The goal has not been reached and may yet be far off, but since the first woman's rights convention was held in the United States forty years ago, great advances have been made.."